 6. Weight Maintenance

-As is the case with people, being overweight can lead to health issues from diabetes to heart disease for our pets.
+Being overweight can lead to health issues from diabetes to heart disease for our pets.
 Overweight cats and dogs are also more prone to arthritis as their joints struggle to support the extra pounds.
 The Association for Pet Obesity Prevention reports that 60% of cats are overweight or obese.
 Your vet will rely on a visual assessment and Body Condition Scoring System, and let you know if your pet should lose (or gain) any weight.

 7. Spaying or Neutering

-Spaying or neutering your dog or cat can not only help the overpopulation problem, it has health benefits too.
+Spaying or neutering your dog or cat can not only help the overpopulation problem; it has health benefits too.
 Neutering a male animal can prevent prostate and testicular cancers; spaying a female animal can prevent breast cancer and pyometras (a serious infection of the uterus).
 Kittens are cute but a cat in heat?
 Not so much.

 * Whistle is a Kinship brand.
 We think their products are pretty cool, but we don’t play favorites.
 So, when a product has family ties, we’ll be real with you.

 Itching for a Fix for Your Dog’s Seasonal Allergies?